 Commandment #5 broken – call your sponsor when you know you are in trouble.

-List your positive behaviors which you have done “in excess” in the past.
+A good detox program recommends that you list your positive behaviors which you have done “in excess” in the past.
 Things like games, too much work, TV, Sports etc. We overdo because we don’t focus on moderation enough.
 We keep going because we are not content with our life.
 It is better to “be content” with a small house, an average job and a regular life than having a mansion, a high paying job and an attitude of “I have to fight to get more, more, more.”
 We also need to be content with the amount of pleasure we try to have today.
 Todays “extra” pleasure is tomorrow’s disaster.
 If we are not content with todays “clean” pleasures” we will have destruction as well as less pleasures later in the week/month.

 Pray every day – Father, take away my __________ and help me to be content.